Looking for a nursing job with flexibility, tons of career growth, and the chance to truly see how your work changes lives?

-HopeHealth Visiting Nurse is the only home health care agency in Rhode Island to be certified by The Joint Commission in community-based palliative care.
-We have a five-star rating for patient satisfaction on Medicare’s Home Health Compare and rank above the national average on quality measures for patient care and family caregiver satisfaction.
+In Rhode Island, HopeHealth Visiting Nurse is the only home health care agency in the state to be certified by The Joint Commission in community-based palliative care.
+We rank above the national average on quality measures for patient care and family caregiver satisfaction.

-“We have a 5-star rating,” Diane says.
+“We have a top rating for patient satisfaction on Medicare’s Home Health Compare,” Diane adds.
 “That speaks for itself.
-I know that’s not easy to get.
 I have 100% confidence in my colleagues because we all had to work together to achieve this rating.”

 Case Manager Jessica Normandin, RN, says the ability to adjust her schedule if a patient requires more of her time is one of the greatest satisfactions of her job.